probonopd/WirelessPrinting/README.md

 The [esp8266/Arduino](https://github.com/esp8266/Arduino) sketch `ESP8266WirelessPrintAsync.ino` is uploaded to a ESP8266 module.
 As or July 2017, this code compiled on Arduino hourly and esp8266/Arduino git master.
 See `.travis.yml` for how this is compiled on Travis CI.

-### Set Baudrate

-Make sure to set the correct baudrate in sketch `ESP8266WirelessPrintAsync.ino` search DEFAULT_BAUD, typical values are 115200 (default for this repo) and 250000 (newest firmwares use this)

 ### Building

 Pre-built binaries are available on GitHub Releases.